Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/06_FAIR-Data-Sharing-and-Publication.md

 ### Learning Activities

-- **Lecture** (45 mins): Lecture on different forms of data publication, infrastructures, persistent identifiers.
+- **Lecture** (45&nbsp;mins): Lecture on different forms of data publication, infrastructures, persistent identifiers.
 The lecture should include a live demonstration of publishing data to some demo infrastructure.
-- **Discussion activity** (45 mins): Learners should take a dataset from their research and:
+- **Discussion activity** (45&nbsp;mins): Learners should take a dataset from their research and:
     - Choose the best form and licence for publishing their dataset (take into consideration possible relevant laws or guidelines from institutions).
     - Find a data journal suitable for a given dataset.
     - Create a network of different related publications (datasets, research papers, software); the publications may not yet exist, but can also be planned for the future.